Srikar092004/Twitter-clone-deployment/README.md

 ## Description

 A full-stack Twitter clone app built using Node.js, Express.js, React.js, and MongoDB.
-Also added docker and jenkins
+Also added docker and jenkins.

 ### Background